alphagov/govuk-content-metadata/README.md

 # 🪐 spaCy Project: Content Metadata NER

-A project for building a lanuage model for HM Governmentt
+A project for building a language model for HM Government

 ## 📋 project.yml